liballeg/allegro5/README.txt

-% Allegro 4.9.x readme
+% Allegro 5.0.0 RC1

-Thanks for trying this development release of Allegro.
-This is currently work in progress, although we think we are now close to releasing Allegro 5.0.
+Welcome to Allegro 5, a cross-platform game programming library.
+Currently supported platforms are Linux/Unix, Windows, MacOS X and iPhone.
+Note that Allegro 5 is wholly *incompatible* with Allegro 4 and earlier versions, but both may be installed at the same time without conflicts.

-This readme contains general information which applies to all ports.
+This readme contains general information which applies to all platforms that Allegro builds on.

 README_cmake.txt discusses some build options for cmake.